20 Instances of Death

 XI

-I had an affair,
+I had an affair.

-lied to my friends,
+Lied to my friends.

-settled in to help him die.
+Settled in to help him die.

-At night, I collect pillows
+At night, I fluff the feather pillows from the couch,

-dependent on an adult who is me.
+a child who is me dependent on an adult who is me.

 XII